teddybear333/Development/README.md

 ## Afterthoughts

 This project was a concise and descriptive React.js development.
-While the scope of the applications current functionalities, design, and content are limited, the structure of this project could be expaned in future iterations.
+While the scope of the applications current functionalities, design, and content are limited, the structure of this project could be expaned to more developed anime database in future iterations.